ABOUT

 Juliana Rivelli, soprano has been performing throughout America, and internationally, for 10+ years.
 Originally from Smithfield, Rhode Island, she began classical, jazz, musical theater, and other CCM voice studies at the age of 9 years old.

-She received her Bachelor of Science degree in Music Education at The College of Saint Rose, and is has recently graduated with her Master of Music in Classical Voice Pedagogy at Shenandoah University.
+She received her Bachelor of Science degree in Music Education at The College of Saint Rose, and her Master of Music in Classical Voice Pedagogy at Shenandoah University.
 She was the Graduate Assistant in The Janette E. Ogg Voice Research Center, alongside Dr. David Meyer and Dr. Matthew Edwards.

 Juliana has worked in other voice studios, such as The European Academy of Arts in Chantilly, Virginia, as well as operating her own private voice studio, Rivelli Voice Studio.